This Mexican-inspired Authentic Homemade Flour Tortilla Recipe uses lard, along with simple ingredients to make 16 perfectly sized tortillas.

 Flour tortillas differ from corn tortillas in that these tortillas need to be rolled out with a rolling pin.

-The first trick to using a wooden rolling pin is to use it sans handles.
-That way you’ll get even results.
+The first trick to using a wooden rolling pin is to use it without handles.
+That way you’ll get more even results.

 How to Cook Flour Tortillas